 On your phone:

-And as an extension for the web browser you use:
+And as an extension for your web browser:

 4. Import from another password manager